Prepare Soondubu Chiggae:

 -Set the water/broth to boil.
 Throw in some garlic, pepper powder and paste, a bit of soy sauce, and a hot pepper, as well as some ginger and sesame oil

--After a couple minutes of boiling, add the tofu and vegetables-A couple minutes later, crack an egg into the soup
+-After a couple minutes of boiling, add the tofu and vegetables

 -Let simmer for a long time, till it reaches a nice red level